BogusForlorn/CTF_Writeups/SpookyCTF 2024/Steganography/photo-clue.md

 ![image](https://github.com/user-attachments/assets/ec7492f3-fa2a-420c-8934-67abb57d0451)

 The rest is just normal forensics and steganography CTF stuff.
-I ran file and exiftool but found nothing interesting, so I assumed that steganography was at play.
-I initially used Aperi'solve to solve it but steghide with no passphrase works just as well.
+I ran file and exiftool but found nothing interesting, so I assumed steganography was at play.
+I initially used Aperi'solve to solve it but steghide with no passphrase worked just as well.

 ![image](https://github.com/user-attachments/assets/dcc75cbb-6991-4afb-aea0-79e3f3cee93a)